58221 Social Informatics

 Emerging technologies are both the subject matter and the teaching tools.
 Students will use alternative ways of working with technologies to engage in interactive, constructive learning and collaborative activities, integrating creative and analytical skills with academic and personal experiences.

-Assessment Item 1: Digital Scrapbook: Interrogating the Socio-Technical (Individual)
+Assessment task 1: Digital Scrapbook: Interrogating the Socio-Technical (Individual)

-Assessment Item 2: Issues of Emerging Technologies — Working in a 'Collaboratory' (Group and Individual)
+Assessment task 2: Issues of Emerging Technologies — Working in a 'Collaboratory' (Group and Individual)

-Assessment Item 3: Critical evaluation of an emerging technology (Individual task)
+Assessment task 3: Critical evaluation of an emerging technology (Individual task)

 Attendance at tutorials is important in this subject because it is based on a collaborative approach which involves essential workshopping and interchange of ideas with other students and the tutor.
 During the entire semester, students need to be prepared to work in teams and be active in the online spaces associated with assignment and tutorial activities.
 An attendance roll will be taken at each class.
 Where possible, students should advise the tutor in a timely manner if they are unable to attend.